 As the COVID-19 crisis means more of our lives are digitised, privacy is more important than ever.
-It is important that people are making informed choices about the information they choose to share online and have meaningful controls over their data.
+It is important that people are making informed choices about the information they choose to share online and have meaningful control over their data.
 We also need to make sure that privacy laws are effective and current for the digital age.

 The principle of data portability is another way to ensure people have control and choice, whilst also promoting innovation in the digital ecosystem.
 Having a free and open internet means that people should be able to share their data with the apps or services they like most.
 If you share data with one service, you should be able to move it to another.

 At Facebook, we have been calling for a more active role for governments and regulators in setting the regulatory frameworks for the Internet.
-By updating the rules for the Internet, we can preserve what’s best about it — the freedom for people to express themselves and for entrepreneurs to build new things — while also protecting society from broader harms.
+By updating the rules for the Internet, we can preserve what’s best about it — the freedom for people to express themselves and for entrepreneurs to build new things — while also protecting society from broader harm.
 Two of the four areas our CEO Mark Zuckerberg has identified for new regulation are privacy and data portability.

 It is timely to revisit these issues during this week, which is Privacy Awareness Week in Australia.
 Facebook is a long-standing and proud supporter of the Office of the Australian Information Commissioner Privacy Awareness Week.
-This week is an opportunity to remind people of the tools we offer to help them manage their privacy, our calls for updated Australian privacy laws, and also some of the recent data portability tools that we have worked with industry to release recently.
+This week is an opportunity to remind people of the tools we offer to help them manage their privacy, our calls for updated Australian privacy laws, and also some of the recent data portability tools that we have worked with the industry to release recently.

 Privacy tools on Facebook

 One of our constant imperatives is to build much stronger privacy protections for everyone on Facebook.
 There is always room for improvement, which is why this is such a priority for our teams.
 We’ve outlined below some of the work we’ve been doing to give users more control over their privacy – on and off Facebook.